 Normal mode decompositions of quasigeostrophic motion play an important role in physical oceanography \cite[e.g.,][]{wunsch_vertical_1997,lapeyre_what_2009,lacasce_prevalence_2017}.
-In the companion article \cite{yassin_discrete_nodate}, we explore the implications of the mathematical framework developed in this article to normal mode decompositions in bounded quasigeostrophic fluids.
-Another applications is to the extension of equilibrium statistical mechanical calculations \cite[e.g.,][]{bouchet_statistical_2012,venaille_catalytic_2012} to three-dimensional systems with dynamically-active boundaries.
-Finally, the mathematical framework developed here is useful for the development of weakly non-linear wave turbulence theories \cite[e.g.,][]{fu_nonlinear_1980,smith_scales_2001,scott_wave_2014} in systems with both internal and boundary-trapped waves.
+Other applications include the extension of equilibrium statistical mechanical calculations \cite[e.g.,][]{bouchet_statistical_2012,venaille_catalytic_2012} to three-dimensional systems with dynamically-active boundaries.
+Moreover, the mathematical framework developed here is useful for the development of weakly non-linear wave turbulence theories \cite[e.g.,][]{fu_nonlinear_1980,smith_scales_2001,scott_wave_2014} in systems with both internal and boundary-trapped waves.